oddsdk/odd-app-template-react/README.md

 Coming soon!

-_You can't currently deploy to Fission's app hosting infrastructure._ SvelteKit Single-Page Applications require redirects in order to support routing.
+_You can't currently deploy to Fission's app hosting infrastructure._ React Single-Page Applications require redirects in order to support routing.
 Redirects are not currently supported by IPFS, so the [Fission Publish GitHub action](https://github.com/fission-codes/publish-action) is not yet supported.

 There is [work underway to extend IPFS http gateways to support redirects](https://github.com/ipfs/kubo/pull/8890).
 Once that is merged, deploying to Fission will work.